kihtrak86/POWERSTATION-FREQUENCY-ANALYSIS/README.md

-# ⚡ PowerstationDAV – Frequency Stability Analysis
+# ⚡ Powerstation Frequency Analysis

-A Python-based data analysis and forecasting project focused on studying the stability of electric grid frequency using time-series techniques.
-The dataset is sourced from the [NERLDC (North Eastern Regional Load Despatch Centre)](https://www.nerldc.in/), and the project provides visual and statistical insights into frequency behavior, anomalies, and predictions.
+A Python-based data analysis and forecasting project focused on studying electric grid frequency stability using time-series techniques.
+The dataset is sourced from the **North Eastern Regional Load Despatch Centre (NERLDC)**, and the project provides statistical insights, visualizations, and forecasting of grid frequency.

 ---

 ## 📊 Features

-- ✅ Cleaned and merged raw CSV data with separate Date and Time columns into a unified datetime format
+- ✅ Cleaned and processed raw frequency data
-- 📈 Visualized grid frequency trends over time using:
+- 📈 Visualized frequency trends using line plots, heatmaps, boxplots, and histograms
-  - Heatmaps (hour vs day patterns)
-  - Boxplots (weekday vs weekend frequency patterns)
-  - Histograms with KDE (frequency distributions)
-- ⚠️ Detected and categorized violations (underfrequency, overfrequency, stable) using thresholding
+- ⚠️ Detected underfrequency and overfrequency violations
-- 📅 Compared frequency behavior between weekdays and weekends
+- 📅 Compared weekday and weekend frequency behavior
-- 📉 Implemented ARIMA and SARIMAX models for frequency forecasting
+- 📉 Forecasted grid frequency using ARIMA and SARIMAX models
-- 📊 Evaluated forecasting models using RMSE and visual residual analysis
+- 📊 Evaluated forecasting performance using RMSE and residual analysis

+---

 ## 🧠 Technologies Used

-- **Python** (Pandas, Matplotlib, Seaborn)
+- **Python** (Pandas, NumPy, Matplotlib, Seaborn)
-- **Time Series Modeling**: Statsmodels (ARIMA, SARIMAX), pmdarima
+- **Time Series Modeling:** Statsmodels (ARIMA, SARIMAX), pmdarima
-- **Jupyter Notebook** for exploratory analysis and model development
+- **Jupyter Notebook**

 ---